By Randall Parrish in 1907

 Some Noteworthy Trappers

 At how early a date adventurous free trappers had invaded the Great Plains it is impossible to state.
-French-Canadians undoubtedly drifted down from the north, through the country of the Sioux, well back in the eighteenth century, possibly even penetrating as far as the Arkansas River, where they came in contact with the Spanish outposts.
+French-Canadians undoubtedly drifted down from the north, through the country of the Sioux, well back in the 18th century, possibly even penetrating as far as the Arkansas River, where they came in contact with the Spanish outposts.
 As early as 1800, American hunters had advanced up the Missouri River as far as the villages of the Mandan Indians, and had trapped upon the waters of the Platte River.
 In 1804 we know that two Illinois men, Forest Hancock and Joseph Dickson, were trapping beaver on the Yellowstone River, and there must have been scattered here and there, others whose names have not been preserved.

 In 1807, John Colter, a member of Lewis and Clark’s party, discharged on the Missouri River, immediately turned back into the wilderness, where he remained for years, making important discoveries, including that region now known as Yellowstone Park.

 John Potts, another Lewis and Clark man, accompanied him until he was killed by Indians.
 The full story of these individual wanderers, over plain and mountain, can never be written.
-Very few of the names or the adventures met with, have been preserved, and the most of the men perished alone in the wilderness.
+Very few of the names or the adventures met with, have been preserved, and most of the men perished alone in the wilderness.

 Among organized fur-traders, the earliest name of any prominence is that of Manuel Lisa, of St. Louis, Missouri.
 With him were associated with Pierre Menard and William Morrison, of Kaskaskia, Illinois.
 As early as 1807, these men began operations on the Plains, gradually advancing into the mountains, establishing trading posts along the Missouri River, and as far away as the mouth of the Big Horn River.
 These men were compelled to fight the Indians as well as conduct trade with them, and their yearly reports were as full of adventure as of business.
 Of all the Plains tribes the Arikara of South Dakota caused the most trouble, although the Sioux were also frequently found hostile.
 In the mountains, the Blackfoot were almost continually upon the warpath.